codeigniter-kr/ci4userguidekr/source/general/common_functions.rst

     If no $key is provided, will return the Cache engine instance.
-If a $key is provided, will return the value of $key as stored in the cache currently, or false if no value is found.
+If a $key is provided, will return the value of $key as stored in the cache currently, or null if no value is found.

     Examples::